 - Limit for Each Term: Payment for each term is being made according to the equivalent number of credit hours eligible for MAP payment, with a minimum of 3 and a maximum of 15 MAP Paid Credit Hours.
 If you are enrolled for the equivalent of 15 or more credit hours, the number of MAP Paid Credit Hours assessed to you will be 15.
 If you enroll for a different number of credit hours during the various terms of the same academic year, your actual MAP award may be different for each of those terms.

-- Limit for Freshman and Sophomore Students: There is a limit on the number of MAP Paid Credit Hours that can be paid while you are classified by your school as a freshman or sophomore.
+- Limit for Freshman and Sophomore Students: Continuing through December 31, 2019, there is a limit on the number of MAP Paid Credit Hours that can be paid while you are classified by your school as a freshman or sophomore.
 This limit is the equivalent of 75 MAP Paid Credit Hours.
 If this maximum is reached, you must attain junior status at whichever school you are (or will be) attending for your MAP grant eligibility to resume.
+As a result of the Retention of Illinois Students and Equity (RISE) Act that was signed into law by the governor in June 2019, the limit for freshman and sophomore students will no longer be in effect starting on January 1, 2020.

 - Total Limit: The maximum number of MAP Paid Credit Hours is capped at the equivalent of 135.